symfony/symfony-docs/book/security.rst

 The idea of a "role" is key to the authorization process.
 Each user is assigned a set of roles and then each resource requires one or more roles.
 If the user has any one of the required roles, access is granted.
-Otherwise access is denied.
+Otherwise, access is denied.

 Roles are pretty simple, and are basically strings that you can invent and use as needed (though roles are objects internally).
 For example, if you